ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-cm.md

 ### Model Live Diagnostics

-ACCESS-NRI developed the [Model Live Diagnostics](/model_evaluation/model_diagnostics) framework to check, monitor, visualise, and evaluate model behaviour and progress of ACCESS models currently running on <i>Gadi</i>.
+ACCESS-NRI developed the <a href="/model_evaluation/model_diagnostics">Model Live Diagnostics</a> framework to check, monitor, visualise, and evaluate model behaviour and progress of ACCESS models currently running on <i>Gadi</i>.
 <br>
 For a complete documentation on how to use this framework, check the <a href="https://med-live-diagnostics.readthedocs.io/en/latest/index.html" target="_blank">Model Diagnostics documentation</a>.